OpenNebula/docs/source/operation/vm_setup/add_content.rst

 Once the images are ready, just create VM templates with the relevant configuration attributes, including default capacity, networking or any other preset needed by your infrastructure.

 You are done, make sure that your cloud users can access the images and templates you have just created.

-.. todo:: Format and review the following contents

 How to Prepare the Virtual Machine Templates